Part 1: How Much Protein Are You Actually Digesting?

 Most of us are eating animal protein, but we aren’t assimilating much of it.
 Other protein shakes may promise you 15-21 grams per serving, but unless it’s fermented, most likely you’ll only obtain a small percentage of that.

 Some people do well on milk kefir as a source of protein.
-But if you find that you don’t tolerate dairy or have leaky gut, a Fermented Protein Shake can be a welcome alternative.
+But if you find that you don’t tolerate dairy or have leaky gut, an Immune Power Protein Shake can be a welcome alternative.
 Across the board, most people I see thrive when they’re eating non-dairy, vegan protein.

 Transform your health and take back control.
 We have a full set of Body Ecology courses to aid in your healing.